comprna/METEORE/README.md

 ## Input file
-To make the predictions from combination model (deepsignal and nanopolish) format the input file (TSV) as below:
+To make the predictions from combination model (e.g. deepsignal and nanopolish) the input (.tsv) file from each method must be formatted as below:
 ```
 ID                                        Pos    Strand    Score
 2f43696e-70f0-42dd-b23e-d9e0ea954d4f    2687804    -       29.64